NuttaneeKnight/AgileScrum/the_world_before_agile_and_scrum.md

 As well as Empiricism, Scrum is founded on Lean Thinking.
 Lean thinking reduces waste and focuses on the essentials. as you will see Scrum removes waste (impediments) and prioritises value (essentials).

 **Scrum is a framework for developing and sustaining complexproducts**

+Key Points : Building a webpage may not be for it, overkill
+1. Planning out with a team
+2. Having a retrospective
+3. Having a sprint review